millixs/Asciii/README.md

 - **Lower `new_width`** = faster and smaller, but less recognizable.
 - For portraits and detailed photos, `100–150` columns is a good starting range.
 - The HTML output preserves original colors and is usually the most visually accurate format.
+- PNG images are the easiest format to share — they look the same everywhere without needing a monospace font or browser.
+- Set `save_image=False` if you only want the `.txt` / `.html` files and no PNG in Downloads.
+- For sharper PNGs, pass `font_path` pointing to a monospace TTF on your system (e.g. `C:/Windows/Fonts/consola.ttf` on Windows).
+- Increase `font_size` for larger, more readable PNG output; decrease it to fit more detail in a smaller image.

 ## License